 - eCheck (ACH): We recommend using the FREE eCheck payment method (i.e., the Automated Clearing House [ACH] method requires standard checking or savings routing and account numbers held at a U.S. institution).

-- Credit Cards: We also accept credit cards (note: 2.75% service fee applies per transaction).
-We currently accept MasterCard, American Express (Amex), and Discover.
-We do not accept VISA at this time.
+- Credit Cards: We also accept all major credit cards (note: a 2.75% service fee applies per transaction).

 - Semester Payment Plans: The University offers an optional, interest-free semester based Payment Plan.
 The plan helps families spread the cost of eligible charges over 5, 4, or 3 month payment installments (plan length depends upon time of enrollment).
-There is a $45 enrollment fee associated with each semester payment plan utilization.
+There is a $45 enrollment fee associated with each semester that a payment plan is utilized.

 - 1098-T Tax Documents: Effective for the 2019 tax year, students and their Authorized Users can access the 1098-T form through UVAPay, if eligible to receive one.
 Follow this link for more information about Education Tax Benefits and 1098-T forms.